Weight Watchers Zucchini Muffins – Bite Size Mini Quiches

 Sneak In Zucchini and Nobody Will Know

-Some people aren’t crazy about zucchini.
+So, for some odd reason, some people aren’t crazy about zucchini.

 Note: This post contains affiliate links.
 That means if you click on a link and make a purchase we may receive a small commission.
 Thank you!